rangsimanketkaew/Auto-NWChem/README.md

 ```
   * **(6)** Run a sample calculation to check whether NWChem program is installed perfectly.
 I include [a input file](https://github.com/rangsimanketkaew/NWChem/blob/master/test-azulene-dft/test-azulene.nw) of geometry optimization of azulene using DFT/M06-2X/6-31G(d) in gas phase.

 Caveat!
 Note that the day I posted this script I was using NWChem version 6.6.
-So this way that I proposed should work with another version though.
+Also it works for compiling of nwchem 6.8 too.

 ---
 **Optional: PATH SETTING.** Instead of running nwchem via direct path, you can make a alias path to call nwchem by using following command